Qubits01/patch_xiso/README.md

 This little python script basically does the same thing as "Xbox 360 Redump Patcher" by Starshadow.

+In Detail, it has the following features:
-The main difference is that it does not rely on external tools and also checks for overdump/underdump of the iso and trims/pads the file accordingly.
+* Does not rely on external tools
+* Checks for overdump/underdump of the iso and trims/pads the file accordingly
+* Fills the L0 Video padding with zeros
+* Overwrites the stealth sectors with zeros

 ## Prerequisites
 Python 3